-You’re never going to believe that the main ingredient in this dressing is Celery.
-That’s why its so low calorie and low fat.
+You’re never going to believe that the main ingredient in this dressing is celery.
+That’s why its so low in calories and fat.
 It’s the unique combination of other ingredients that give it the umami flavor that usually comes from anchovies.
 Here’s how to get great caesar dressing without anchovies.
 The ingredients are:

-🥣 How to Make Caesar Dressing (Without Anchovies)
+How to Make Healthy Caesar Dressing (Without Anchovies)

 Step 2: Emulsify the mixture until it’s perfectly smooth and creamy.
 Use try some of the dressing on a piece of lettuce and adjust the seasoning as needed.
 I don’t think this recipe needs anything changed but you can add a bit of black pepper or extra lemon 🥤 juice for extra zest.